-FLYING FUR is heading to the Yale campus!
-Our documentary short is an official selection of the NHdocs film festival and will screen in the Whitney Humanities Center Room 208 (208) at Yale, 53 Wall Street on Wednesday, June 5th, at 9:00pm.
+FLYING FUR is heading to the Yale campus for TWO SHOWS!
+Our documentary short is an official selection of the NHdocs film festival and will screen for the second time in the Whitney Humanities Center Room 208 (208) at Yale, 53 Wall Street on Wednesday, June 5th, at 9:00pm.

 One of the stars of the film, Teddy, will be in attendance.
 He may not be as well renowned as the Yale bulldogs, but if we keep getting into more film festivals you never know!

 NHdocs seeks to build a sense of community among documentary filmmakers from the greater New Haven area (and we are quite inclusive in our reach!).
 Many of these filmmakers work as independents, some teach at universities in the area, while others rely on various kinds of day jobs.
 We look forward to showing work that has been or will be shown at prominent International Film Festivals, but we also want to show work being done in the city’s schools and by students at nearby universities.
 We are resolutely democratic in our embrace of the documentary tradition on the local as well as the international level.
 We can learn from and support each other.

 ABOUT THE FESTIVAL